Register your Information for Free Stone Samples Sent Express to You!

 • Review Past Work: Ask for a portfolio of their previous projects.
 This gives you an insight into their craftsmanship and the variety of projects they have handled.
 If possible, visit finished projects to assess the quality of their work firsthand.

 • Get Quotes: Obtain detailed quotes from at least three contractors.
-The quote should break down the cost of materials, labor, and any other expenses.
+The quote should break down the cost of materials, labour, and any other expenses.
 This will help you compare and understand what you’re paying for, ensuring transparency.

 • Interview Candidates: Finally, interview your top choices to discuss your project in detail.
 This conversation can reveal their communication style, commitment to timelines, and overall willingness to work with your specific needs and preferences.